tomblind/unity-async-routines/README.md

     finishCallback(); //Finishes immediately
 }
 ```
 In this example, resumer.Resume() gets called before being awaited on.
-In this case it's 'marked' as resumed and WaitFor() will return immediately.
+In this case it's 'marked' as resumed and the await statement will resume immediately.

 ## Cleanup and Error Handling
 Run() takes an optional onStop callback, which is always called when a routine ends, regardless of how it ended.
 This is a good place to do any cleanup.
 It is passed an Exception as its only argument.
 If the routine threw an unhandled exception, it will be received there.
 Otherwise it will be null.
 If onStop is not set and an exception occurs, it will be reported using Unity's Debug.LogException.